-In a study published on September 12 in Cell Metabolism, Karsenty’s team conducted a series of experiments to test this theory.
+In a study published in November 2019 in Cell Metabolism, Karsenty’s team conducted a series of experiments to test this theory.
 The researchers first exposed both mice and humans to stressful events and measured changes in their blood levels of osteocalcin.
-In both cases—after the rodents were physically restrained for 45 minutes and people were asked to give a 10-minute speech—levels of circulating osteocalcin surged by 50 percent.
-The researchers then knocked out the gene coding for the bone protein in mice and found the animals exhibited a much milder change in physiological fight-or-flight measures, such as increased heart rate, higher levels of blood glucose or a rise in temperature—confirmation that osteocalcin played a critical role in the stress response.
+In both cases—after the rodents were physically restrained for 45 minutes and after people were asked to give a 10-minute speech—levels of circulating osteocalcin surged.
+They then knocked out the gene encoding the bone protein in mice and found the animals exhibited a much milder change in physiological fight-or-flight measures, such as increased heart rate, higher levels of blood glucose or a rise in temperature—confirmation that osteocalcin played a critical role in the stress response.

 How osteocalcin communicates with the brain remains unclear, but Karsenty’s team has started to address this question.
-In its paper, it reports that activating the basolateral amygdala, an area involved in fear processing, led to a twofold increase in osteocalcin levels in the blood.
-It also identified the neurotransmitter glutamate as a key mediator of the protein’s role in the stress response.
+The researchers’ paper reports that activating the basolateral amygdala, an area involved in fear processing, led to a twofold increase in osteocalcin levels in the blood.
+They also identified the neurotransmitter glutamate as a key mediator of the protein’s role in the stress response.
 But Karsenty notes these findings do not provide a clear road map of how the brain-bone cross talk happens.
-And he also does not rule out that other brain regions may be involved.
+And he does not rule out that other brain regions may be involved.

-“Even though we don’t yet understand yet how everything works, I think it’s an impressive set of data,” says Florent Elefteriou, an associate professor of orthopedic surgery at the Baylor College of Medicine, who was not part of the study.
+“Even though we don’t understand yet how everything works, I think it’s an impressive set of data,” says Florent Elefteriou, a professor of orthopedic surgery at the Baylor College of Medicine, who was not part of the study.
 Whether all these findings translate to humans or end up being clinically relevant remains to be seen, he adds.